yohangz/ornamentum/README.md

   </a>
 </p>

-> Lightweight, feature rich, highly configurable, UI framework agnostic full responsive Angular data table with minimal dependencies.
+> Lightweight, feature rich, highly configurable, UI framework agnostic, full responsive Angular data table with minimal dependencies.

+Ornamentum data table is a powerful widget which allows you to visualize via its table representation.

 Check out the [documentation](https://ornamentum.app/api-docs/) & [demos](https://ornamentum.app/) for more information!